Security & Pen Tests

 The security of a product (backend, iOS and Android app) can be evaluated with penetration tests (often done by specialized companies).
 Android apps are already protected by the Android Sandbox and critical operations like authentication, authorization and content storage should be done in a secure backend, so critical findings in apps are rare.
 However pen tests will usually produce common findings, that are the same for most apps.

-In my experience the costs (complexity, bad UX, alienating users, false positives breaking the app) for these common findings are often high and potential benefits are low, because the OS leaves little room for improvements, so often no action is necessary at all.
+In my experience the costs (complexity, bad UX, alienating users, false positives breaking the app) for these common findings are often high and potential benefits are low, because the OS leaves little room for improvements, so often no action is necessary.
 Not all apps are equal though.
 E.g. benefits for making it harder to analyze the app might match the costs in high value targets like banking apps.

 Links: